DIY Project: How To Remove and Install a Kitchen Sink

 4. Reconnect the garbage disposal to the sink drain.

 5. Lift the entire sink/faucet/garbage disposal assembly and place it into the opening of the counter top.
-(This photo was taken before the faucet was attached but you get the idea.)
+(This photo was taken before the faucet was attached but you get the idea.)6.
+Connect the water lines and drain lines under the counter as they were originally.
+Turn on the water valves and check for leaks.

 7. Scrape remaining plumber’s putty away from the sink.